cwrau/homeassistant-openwrt-ubus/README.md

 ```

 **Log Analysis Tips:**
-- **Connection Issues**: Look for "Failed to connect" or "Timeout" messages
+- **Connection Issues**: Look for "Failed to connect" or "Interval" messages
 - **Authentication Problems**: Search for "401" or "authentication failed" errors
 - **Device Detection**: Check for "No devices found" or parsing errors
 - **Service Control**: Monitor "Service operation failed" messages